Yandex Cloud

 • Disk usage: Disk space usage (two charts are displayed, in bytes and %).

-• Memory usage: RAM utilization (bytes).
-At high loads, the Free value descreases, while the others increase.
+• Memory usage: Use of RAM, in bytes.
+At high workloads, the Free value goes down, while the other values go up.

 Management console